Ak-07/Loops-In-BDFD/README.md

 - **[`$replaceText` method](..)** (Recommended)
 - **[`$joinSplitText` method](..)**

 # Running a code a specific amount of times.
-Imagine you want to list all even numbers from X to Y. This should be done with a meow loop execute a code a specific amount of times.
+Imagine you want to list all even numbers from X to Y. This should be done with this loop because you will be executing a code a specific amount of times.

 Here are 2 ways that I can remember off the top of my head.
 I recommend the first one, but you can also use the other.
 - **[`$replaceText` method](..)** (Recommended)
 - **[`$repeatMessage` method](..)**

+# $onMessageDelete Loop
+Soon:tm: